rockit-astro/roomalertd/README.md

 `roomalertd` is a Pyro proxy for querying the Room Alert via http.

-`roomalert` is a commandline utility that queries the W1m Room Alert daemon.
+`roomalert` is a commandline utility that queries the onemetre/GOTO/NITES Room Alert daemons.

 `roomalertsim.py` (not packaged in a RPM) is a test script that emulates the W1m Room Alert as a legacy-style device.